 Local papers – We have the Bradford Times, the Bradford Topic, the Barrie Examiner, the Era and the Huronia Business Times.

-National papers – Toronto Star and the Globe and Mail
+National papers – Toronto Star, Globe and Mail and the National Post

 International papers – The Guardian (weekly)

 We retain hard copies of back issues for 6 months.
-These are stored in the Local History Collection.
+These are stored in the Local History Room.

-The library has an incomplete record of local newspaper on microfilm as well as census records from as far back as 1861.
-You can check this material out of the collection for use on our microfilm reader, located in the Local History room.
+The library has an incomplete record of local newspaper on microfilm as well as census records from as far back as 1854.
+You can use our microfilm reader, located in the Local History Room to browse these reels.
 The microfilm reader will also print copies for a fee of 10 cents per black and white page.
+A complete listing of our microfilm holdings may be found in our Microfilm Collection listed in our Digital Archive.

 The newspaper records date back to 1854 with the Bradford Chronicle.
 The South Simcoe Times (later News), The Herald, The Witness, Witness and South Simcoe News, Bradford Witness, Bradford Weekly, Bradford Gazette, Bradford West Gwillimbury Times and the Bradford Topic are all accessible.
 To check if a specific issue is available, please ask an Information Services staff member.